Eye-tracked Virtual Reality: A Comprehensive Survey on Methods and Privacy Challenges: Security and Privacy in Eye Tracking and Implications for Virtual Reality

-Despite several disadvantages such as the need for consistent tasks, high-frequency and high-quality eye-movement data, and a decrease in authentication performance when the number of involved individuals is increased, previous work consistently showed that eye movement patterns are representative of personal identities.
-This is useful if the goal is to authenticate the user in VR or personalize the virtual environments.
-However, if users do not want to get the advantage of these possibilities and yet want to use gaze-based interactions and obtain assistive support, the linkage of eye movements to user identity and characteristics implies privacy risks that should be handled in a methodological way.
-This means that personal patterns that are associated with eye movements should be either hidden in the data or handled in a privacy-preserving manner, while the interaction utility and user experience during the virtual experience should be kept high.
+Despite several disadvantages, such as the need for consistent tasks, high-sampling frequency eye movement data, and a decrease in authentication performance with a larger sample pool, previous work consistently showed that eye movement patterns represent personal identities, which is useful for authentication and personalization.
+However, if users do not want to take advantage of these possibilities and yet want to use gaze-based interactions and obtain assistive support, the linkage of eye movements to user identity and characteristics implies privacy risks that should be handled methodologically, meaning that personal patterns associated with eye movements should be either hidden in the data or handled in a privacy-preserving manner.
+At the same time, one should maintain high interaction utility and user experience.